What is Standard Operating Procedure?

 Ensures a healthy and safe environment

-SOPs are widely used by organizations and are not exclusive to any industry.
-A significant use can for them is for managing Environmental Health and Safety (EHS) audits and the like.
+A significant use for SOPs is for managing Environmental Health and Safety (EHS) audits.
 However, as long as an organization involves critical tasks in their daily operations, SOPs will come in handy.
-It will ensure that those critical tasks are done in a safe and efficient manner.
+It will ensure that those critical tasks are done safely and efficiently.

-Below are the common industries where SOPs are used:
+Below are the common industries where SOPs are used and their examples:

 Components of an SOP